 Students in COMM 0005 must be at an advanced level of English.
-Student eligibility is determined by a placement test taken prior to the course.
+Students become eligible to take this course by passing COMM 0004 or by achieving the appropriate level in the COMM 0009 placement test.

 COURSE SUMMARY

 This course is designed to prepare students whose first language is not English for study at BCIT.
 The course focuses on developing reading, writing, speaking, and study skills required for technical and business communication, with particular emphasis on writing skills.